bank-vaults/bank-vaults.dev/docs/mutating-webhook/consul-template.md

 ## Configuration

-There are two ways you can configure the webhook:
+To configure the webhook, you can either:

-- you can set some sane defaults in the [environment of the mutating webhook](#defaults), or
+- set some sane defaults in the [environment of the mutating webhook](#defaults), or
-- you can configure it via annotations in your [PodSpec](#podspec).
+- configure it via annotations in your [PodSpec](#podspec).

 ### Enable Consul Template in the webhook

-For the webhook to detect that it will need to mutate or change a PodSpec, it must have the annotation `vault.security.banzaicloud.io/vault-ct-configmap`, otherwise the PodSpec will be ignored for configuration with Consul Template.
+For the webhook to detect that it will need to mutate or change a PodSpec, add the `vault.security.banzaicloud.io/vault-ct-configmap` annotation to the Deployment or PodSpec you want to mutate, otherwise it will be ignored for configuration with Consul Template.

 ### Defaults via environment variables {#defaults}